-If you are a founder, operator, or commercial leader evaluating an n8n automation agency, the agency’s business model matters because it predicts how your project will be scoped, priced, maintained, and expanded after launch.
-A cheap one-off build can be expensive if the workflow breaks during month three.
-A retainer can be wasteful if the process is too small or unstable to automate.
+If you are evaluating an n8n automation agency, the agency’s business model matters because it predicts what you are really buying after the demo ends.
+A cheap one-off build can become expensive if nobody owns monitoring, retries, or field changes in month three.
+A retainer can be worth it, but only when the workflow is important enough that failure has a real business cost.

-The buying question is not “Can n8n automate this?”
+The useful buying question is not “Can n8n automate this?”
 It usually can.
-The better question is whether the workflow has enough volume, repeatability, revenue impact, or error risk to justify changing how the business operates.
+The useful question is whether the workflow has enough volume, repeatability, and operating ownership to justify a managed build and ongoing support.

 ModelTypical priceBuyer fitWatch-out